Emergency and Homeless Shelters

 Eligible facilities must serve meals and snacks meeting program requirements; maintain accurate and complete records; and train center personnel in program requirements and operations.

 MDHSS provides reimbursement for allowable meals served; provides technical assistance on nutrition, food service operations, program management, and recordkeeping; and reviews and monitors program services to ensure good nutrition for all enrolled participants.
 For assistance, contact us.

 Eligible facilities include family shelters, shelters for battered women, homeless shelters, and other facilities whose primary purpose is to provide temporary residential shelter to homeless families with children.
 The shelter may be a public or private non-profit institution.
-Emergency shelters that serve only children are not eligible to participate in the CACFP.

 Licensing is not required.
 Each shelter must, however, have records of inspections or permits that verify that the shelter meets state and local health and safety standards.
 A formal child care program is not required.

 Resident children 18 years of age and younger as well as residents of any age with disabilities are eligible to participate in the CACFP.
 Only meals served to children and disabled persons who reside at the shelter may be claimed for reimbursement.
 Although shelters may serve meals to individuals who do not reside there, these meals are not reimbursable.
 Shelters must maintain records that differentiate between residents at the shelter and children or disabled persons who are served meals as "walk-ins."